SixArm/rust-101/topics/types/rc-type-for-single-thread-sharing.md

-# Rc (Reference Counted) type for single-thread sharing
+# Rc type for single-thread sharing

 In Rust, `Rc` (Reference Counted) is a smart pointer that provides shared ownership of a value. `Rc` works by keeping track of the number of references to a value, and ensuring that the value is not dropped until all references have been dropped.
 When a new reference to the value is created, `Rc` increments the reference count, and when a reference is dropped, `Rc` decrements the reference count.
 When the reference count reaches zero, `Rc` drops the value.